Research

 From a chemical perspective, life and the metabolism of living organisms can be regarded as multiphase processes that transform and exchange gases such as oxygen, nitrogen oxides, and carbon dioxide; liquids such as water, blood, and lymph; and solid or semi-solid substances such as bone, skin, and cellular membranes.
 The global biogeochemical cycling of chemical elements and compounds, which constitutes the metabolism of planet Earth, also involves multiphase chemical reactions, mass transport, and phase transitions within and between the atmosphere, biosphere, hydrosphere, and lithosphere/pedosphere.

-The overarching aim of the Multiphase Chemistry Department is to elucidate the role of multiphase processes that are essential in the interplay between air pollution, climate, and public health in the Anthropocene, i.e., in the present era of globally pervasive human influence on planet Earth.
+The overarching aim of the Multiphase Chemistry Department is to elucidate the role of multiphase processes that are essential in the interplay between air quality, climate, and public health in the Anthropocene, i.e., in the present era of globally pervasive human influence on planet Earth.
 Key research topics addressed in the department include the transformation and environmental effects of primary biological and secondary biogenic aerosols as well as the chemical mechanisms, environmental causes, and mitigation of oxidative stress, allergies, and related inflammatory disorders.

 To explore and resolve these issues, we combine physical, chemical, and biomedical techniques in laboratory experiments, field measurements, and model studies at the interface of Earth and life sciences.
 We develop and apply advanced experimental and theoretical methods, including bioassays and DNA analyses, microscopic and spectroscopic techniques, and kinetic process models.